The Post-Graduate Certificate in Psychosynthesis Leadership Coaching

 Students who are new to Psychosynthesis start by attending the Fundamentals of Psychosynthesis course, in order to gain a grounding in the underlying psychological approach and to build their own context for personal development.

-2. Five month professional development programme:
+2. Five month professional development programme (*study period to PGC award 10-12 months):

 Each programme is limited to 12 participants